gbif/hp-grscicoll/about.md

 * Collection information was imported from [iDigBio](https://www.idigbio.org).
 * The linking of specimen-related occurrences published on GBIF to GRSciColl entries was enabled.
 * The metadata of datasets published on GBIF became a possible source of information for collections.

+You can read more about some of the history of GRSciColl in [this blog article](https://data-blog.gbif.org/post/grscicoll-2021/).

 ### Where are we now